Opinion polling for the 2026 Serbian parliamentary election: Poll results

 Several polling agencies have conducted opinion polls ahead of the next Serbian parliamentary election, including Nova srpska politička misao, Faktor Plus, Sprint Insight, and Ipsos.
 These polls provide an overview of the current political landscape in Serbia and reflect trends in voter preferences over time.
+The Opposition and independent media accuse polling agencies Ipsos and Faktor Plus of pro-government bias.
+CRTA's poll published on 15 July 2026 marked the first time any political option other than SNS took first place in a regular national poll since July 1st 2010, over 16 years prior.